 Section 79A of the Courts Law provides that parties to a civil proceeding may reach a settlement agreement, either of their own accord or proposed to them by the court, and the court may, with the consent of the parties, enforce such settlement agreement.
 A court-enforced settlement agreement has the effect of a judgment.

 Sections 18 and 19 of the Class Action Law specifically address the possibility of settlement agreements in detail.
 The parties to a class action may request that the court approve a settlement that was agreed to by the parties.
 A member of the group represented in the class action, however, may elect to be excluded from the settlement.
-The court may not approve a settlement agreement in a class action unless it determines that the terms of the agreement are fair and reasonable as concerns the interests of all the members of the class and that the termination of proceedings by means of settlement is the most efficient manner of settling the dispute between the parties.91 In February 2019, the Court rejected a settlement agreement between the plaintiffs and one of the respondents in the Compressors cartel stating that the settlement is unfair and unreasonable as concerns the interests of all the members of the class.
-The Court held that the compensation agreed upon is fairly low, and reflects the plaintiffs' desire to use the settlement agreement mechanism to overcome the lack of possibility of service outside the jurisdiction to the rest of the respondents.92 Despite similar circumstances, in April 2019, the Court approved a settlement agreement between the plaintiffs and one of the respondents in the LCD cartel,93 therefore enabling service outside the jurisdiction to the rest of the respondents according to Regulation 500(10) of the CP Regulations.
-In November 2018, the Attorney General submitted his objection to the settlement agreement that was reached between the plaintiff and Zepra restaurant, which was alleged to have sold pork to its customers without their knowledge.94 The Attorney General stated that the settlement agreement does not adequately serve the interests of the members of the class, and does not constitute any compensation.
+The court may not approve a settlement agreement in a class action unless it determines that the terms of the agreement are fair and reasonable as concerns the interests of all the members of the class and that the termination of proceedings by means of settlement is the most efficient manner of settling the dispute between the parties.92 In March 2020, the court approved a settlement agreement in the GIS cartel under which the cartel members agreed to pay 465 million shekels, which is an exceptional and significant amount in relation to other class action settlement agreements; its payment will be immediately reflected in the electricity tariffs applicable to consumers.93 In February 2019, the Court rejected a settlement agreement between the plaintiffs and one of the respondents in the Compressors cartel stating that the settlement is unfair and unreasonable as concerns the interests of all the members of the class.
+The Court held that the compensation agreed upon is fairly low, and reflects the plaintiffs' desire to use the settlement agreement mechanism to overcome the lack of possibility of service outside the jurisdiction to the rest of the respondents.94 Despite similar circumstances, in April 2019, the Court approved a settlement agreement between the plaintiffs and one of the respondents in the LCD cartel,95 therefore enabling service outside the jurisdiction to the rest of the respondents according to Regulation 500(10) of the CP Regulations.96 In November 2018, the Attorney General submitted his objection to the settlement agreement that was reached between the plaintiff and Zepra restaurant, which was alleged to have sold pork to its customers without their knowledge.97 The Attorney General stated that the settlement agreement does not adequately serve the interests of the members of the class, and does not constitute any compensation.
 As a result, the Attorney General claimed that this agreement does not comply with the purposes of the Class Action Law, which includes deterrence of law infringement and granting a fit remedy to those injured by a breach of the law, and therefore should not be approved by Court.
 The Court's decision regarding this matter is still pending.

 - the delineation of the group subject to the settlement agreement;